Mary receives phone call from Teddington Studios to ask if she would appear on Opportunity Knocks on May 4th.

 Mary contributes 'Aderyn Pur' from the Festival Hall album to The Ultimate Guide to Welsh Music compiled by Cerys Matthews.
 Available here

 Mary releases a new version of 'Those Were The Days', recorded with her daughter Jessica and son Morgan, to commemorate 50 years since its release.
-Available on CD and download here.
-Read the story here.
+Read all about it and buy it here.

 Thanks to Pat Richmond who compiled most of this diary, originally for her website.